pryv/dev-pryv.io-opener/src-dest/README.md

 ### Docker

-The dockerized versions are available at this link: [Download link](https://api.pryv.com/open-pryv.io/docker/dockerized-open-pryv.io.tgz).
+The dockerized versions and their instructions are available at this link: [Download link](https://api.pryv.com/open-pryv.io/docker/dockerized-open-pryv.io.tgz).

 If you wish to build the images yourself, refer to the following README: [docker/README-build.md](docker/README-build.md).